-Software.
+3. Software.

 - 3.1.
-Software is to be either capitalized or expensed depending upon its cost. - 3.1.1.
-The cost of software includes its base acquisition cost plus the cost of any incremental efforts required to bring the software to its expected level of service. - 3.1.2.
+Software that is owned by the agency is to be either capitalized or expensed depending upon its cost.
+Software that is a subscription must be recorded in accordance with SAAM 1031. - 3.1.1.
+The cost of software includes its base acquisition cost plus the cost of any incremental efforts required to bring the software to its expected level of service. - 3.1.1.1.
+While support costs for a year or more after the initial installation of a software system may be included as part of the acquisition cost, they should be segregated from the total acquisition cost and treated as expenses in the periods to which they apply. - 3.1.2.
 If the cost of software meets or exceeds the monetary thresholds prescribed in the State's Capitalization, Depreciation, Amortization and Posting Tables, the software must be capitalized and amortized over its applicable useful life. - 3.1.3.
 If the cost of software is less than the monetary thresholds prescribed in the State's Capitalization, Depreciation, Amortization and Posting Tables, the software is to be expensed.